The Adventures of Barry McKenzie: Production

 Bruce Beresford was living in London and knew Barry Humphries socially when he heard about government funding being given to Australian films.

-I said to Barry Humphries that we should do a script from the comic strip because they had money available to make films but it hadn't occurred to them that they had no one to make them.
-I said, "I don't think they've thought about that but if we whip back to Australia with a script, with you starring in it and we're all set to go, we have a good chance of getting the money.
-There wouldn't be all that many going for it."
-And that's more or less what happened.

 The film was entirely funded by the Australian Film Development Corporation.
 Shooting started in London in January 1972, with the unit moving to Australia in February.
 Local unions complained about the presence of British technicians in the crew, but a compromise was reached where Australian technicians joined the crew.
 Filming ended in March.

 Phillip Adams wanted to cast Paul Hogan as Curly but he turned down the role.
 "I suspect he was concerned over his ability to work with professional actors," says Adams.